 He reminded us to be wary of the glitz and glamour of expansion, and to not neglect the markets you do have.
 That being said, he’s been driving SpotHero’s expansion all across the country, and was able to share some tricks of the trade.
-One, liquidity over geography.
+First, liquidity over geography.

 “Make sure before you go to your second market your first market is liquid, and you match buyer to seller.”

-Two, focus on the super user, not any user.
+Secondly, focus on the super user, not any user.

 “What customer are you going after?
 How do you get the best customer?
 We focus every aspect of our business on catering to our best customer, even though it isn’t the highest volume.”